16 July 2021

 State of the Art Radionuclide Imaging and Therapy in Oncology

 Radionuclides are important tools for imaging and therapeutic applications in oncology.
-When radionuclides are combined with tumor-targeting molecules, so-called tracers, they can be used to non-invasively visualize tumor lesions.
-A well-known example is positron emission tomography (PET) with F]F- ftuorodeoxyglucose (FDG).
-Because of recent developments of novel biologics for therapy in oncology, more advanced radio-imaging techniques have become available.
-For instance, radiolabeled tracers can be used to identify patients who could benefit from the latest immunotherapies, or con be used for treatment response monitoring. ln addition to imaging, tracers can also be coupled to therapeutic radionuclides (e.g. alpha- or beta-emitters) which can be used to specifically irradiate tumor lesions while preventing exposure to healthy tissue.
+When radionuclides are combined with tumor-targeting molecules (tracers), they can be used to non-invasively visualize tumor lesions.
+A well-known example is positron emission tomography (PET) with 18F-fluorodeoxyglucose ([18F]FDG).
+With recent developments of novel biologics for therapy in oncology, more advanced radio-imaging techniques have become available.
+For instance, radiolabeled tracers can be used to identify patients who could benefit from the latest immunotherapies, or can be used for treatment response monitoring.
+In addition to imaging, tracers can also be coupled to therapeutic radionuclides (e.g. alpha- or beta-emitters) which can be used to specifically irradiate tumor lesions while preventing exposure to healthy tissue.

 The course will contain lectures from several expert speakers, site-visits to research facilities, hands-on work with radiometals in cell assays and in vivo imaging experiments.
 Furthermore, we will organize meet-the-researchers sessions giving you the chance to have in-depth discussions on your topic of interest.
-The topics include alpha/beta-emitting therapy, immuno-oncology therapy imaging, in vivo cell tracking and radiolabeling methods.
+The topics include alpha/beta emitters for radionuclide therapy, imaging in immuno-oncology, in vivo cell tracking and radiolabeling methods.
 In case your oncology research can benefit the use of radionuclides, this course will provide you with both basic knowledge and advanced insights in the exciting field of radionuclide imaging and therapy for oncology.

 on course website